Database VLDB and Partitioning Guide

 The subpartition descriptions, in the SUBPARTITION or SUBPARTITIONS clauses, are similar to range-* composite partitioning methods.

-For more information about the subpartition definition of a list-hash composite partitioning method, refer to "About Creating Composite Range-Hash Partitioned Tables".
-For more information about the subpartition definition of a list-list composite partitioning method, refer to "About Creating Composite Range-List Partitioned Tables".
-For more information about the subpartition definition of a list-range composite partitioning method, refer to "Creating Composite Range-Range Partitioned Tables".
+For more information about the subpartition definition of a list-hash composite partitioning method, refer to "About Creating Composite Range-Hash Partitioned TablesOpens a new window".
+For more information about the subpartition definition of a list-list composite partitioning method, refer to "About Creating Composite Range-List Partitioned TablesOpens a new window".
+For more information about the subpartition definition of a list-range composite partitioning method, refer to "Creating Composite Range-Range Partitioned TablesOpens a new window".

 The following sections show examples for the different list-* composite partitioning methods.